-Today the pack - Haida and Granite, the Alpha pair, and their siblings and offspring, - roams freely in a 15 acre enclosure, one of the largest of its kind in the world.
-The Wolf Centre contains numerous exhibits, a small cinema/classroom, a retail area featuring a wide selection of wolf related books, tapes and graphics as well as a large indoor observatory overlooking the feeding area within the wolf compound.
+Today the pack - Luna and Fang, the Alpha pair, and their siblings and offspring, - roams freely in a 15 acre enclosure, one of the largest of its kind in the world.
+The Wolf Center contains numerous exhibits, a small cinema/classroom, a retail area featuring a wide selection of wolf related books, CDs, DVDs and graphics as well as a large indoor observatory overlooking the feeding area within the wolf compound.
+The observatory is equipped with one-way glass and a microphone to enable visitors to observe the pack.

-At the end of April 2012 six further pups were born, of which two were donated to the Wolf Science Centre of the University of Vienna, Austria.
+At the end of April 2012 six further pups were born, of which two were donated to the Wolf Science Center of the University of Vienna, Austria.

 While it is most probable that visitors will have an opportunity to observe the wolf pack or individual members of it, an actual viewing cannot be guaranteed within a short period of time due to the size of the compound and the unsocialised nature of the animals.

-The mandate of the Haliburton Forest Wolf Centre is research and education.
+The mandate of the Haliburton Forest Wolf Center is research and education.
 Both are important components within the overall framework of Haliburton Forest with its philosophy of integrated, sustainable resource management and land use.
-The Wolf Centre is no exception.
+The Wolf Center is no exception.

-Unlike most other facilities of its kind, the Haliburton Forest Wolf Centre is a private facility, supported entirely through user fees.
+Unlike most other facilities of its kind, the Haliburton Forest Wolf Center is a private facility, supported entirely through user fees.

 Hours of Operation

-The fees to visit the Haliburton Wolf Centre, subject to all applicable taxes, are*:
+The fees to visit the Haliburton Wolf Center, subject to all applicable taxes, are*:

 - Adult: $ 10.00